 To minimize carbon emissions on our trips, we make the following considerations:

 - Local services – We engage locally-owned and operated services thereby supporting local people and not using long and carbon-intensive supply chains.

 - Local transport – We use local public transport wherever we can to reduce fuel usage per passenger.
 Water Conservation – We support initiatives that encourage conservative use of water and hot water such as low-flow shower roses.

-- Local food and goods – We endeavour to include and strongly encourage our travellers to eat locally produced food and goods.
+- Local food and goods – We endeavor to include and strongly encourage our travelers to eat locally produced food and goods.
 This reduces the ’embodied energy’ (energy consumed through production and transport) of the food and goods purchased by our passengers.

 - Water bottles – We encourage our passengers to refill a water bottle from water ‘bubblers’ where available to avoid unnecessary purchasing of bottled water and the subsequent waste disposal issues.
-In addition to the water in bottles, the production of a 1 litre plastic bottle takes 2 litres of water and 200ml of oil.
-Therefore for every 1 litre of water sold, 3 litres of water is used.
+In addition to the water in bottles, the production of a 1 liter plastic bottle takes 2 liters of water and 200ml of oil.
+Therefore for every 1 liter of water sold, 3 liters of water is used.